Have you ever got frustrated with a big mirrorless or DSLR camera just because of the sheer size and weight of it? Well, you are not alone.

 Sensor: 1″ (13.2 x 8.8 mm) | Megapixels: 20.1 MP | Lens: 24–360mm, ƒ/3.3–6.4 | Display: 3.0 inch, 1,240k dots | Viewfinder: EVF | Wi-Fi: Yes | Flip/Tilt Screen: No | Touch Screen: Yes | Maximum continuous shooting: 10fps | 4K Video: Yes | Weight (inc. batteries): 340g | Battery Life: Approx. 370 shots

 I’m someone who is always on the move.
 While traveling I like to snap quick photos as a journal of my journey.
-The PANASONIC LUMIX ZS200 camera was a perfect fit for me.
-You may be looking for a stylish best point-and-shoot camera for traveling (with a big optical zoom range and large sensor), the PANASONIC LUMIX ZS200 might be the one of the deals you should go for.
-If you want to buy but you are on a tight budget due to its great prices among other expensive and pricey DSLRs.
+This camera was a perfect fit for me.
+So, if you are looking for the best point-and-shoot camera for traveling (with a big zoom and large sensor), the LUMIX ZS200 might be the one you should go for.

-This PANASONIC LUMIX ZS200 camera has few other tricks up its sleeve as well.
-There are a bunch of different image modes for different scenarios.
+This camera has few other tricks up its sleeve as well.
+There are a bunch of different modes for different scenarios.
 This gives you so much creative control over everything.

-Scene modes and filter modes of PANASONIC LUMIX ZS200 are available if you want to play and have finer control over things depending on your choice.
-Panasonic’s aperture and shutter priority modes give you all the traditional options as well.
+Scene modes and filter modes allow you to have finer control over things.
+Aperture and shutter priority modes give you all the traditional options as well.

-This Panasonic cam is one of the few cameras in this list that can shoot native video resolution 4K, video at 30 FPS.
-This is great for those who plan on creating a career off YouTube.
-With this Panasonic cam, you don’t need to break your bank to set up your studio.
+This one is one of the few cameras in this list that can shoot native 4K videos at 30 FPS.
+This is great for those who plan on creating a career of off YouTube.
+With this, you don’t need to break your bank to set up your studio.

-The PANASONIC LUMIX ZS200 also comes with a Wi-fi module.
-With this, you can easily transfer your photos from your Panasonic camera to your mobile or tab and send them to others via email (or whatever app suits you best).
+It also comes with a Wi-fi module.
+With this, you can easily transfer your photos to your mobile or tab and send them to others via email (or whatever app suits you best).

-And PANASONIC LUMIX ZS200 also gives you the ability to snap photos while you are away from the camera via remote control (using your smartphone).
-Again, this Panasonic camera is just perfect for wildlife photography stuff.
+It also gives you the ability to snap photos while you are away from the camera via remote control (using your cellphone).
+Again, this is just perfect for wildlife photography stuff.

-You know what’s more amazing with the PANASONIC LUMIX ZS200?
-The in-camera image editing option.
+You know what’s even more amazing?
+The in-camera editing option.

-With this Panasonic camera, you can now edit photos right from the camera and get the final product without ever having to edit it on a PC.
+With this, you can now edit photos right from the camera and get the final product without ever having to edit it on a PC.
 Although the options are very limited as of now, I believe this is still a great start.

-Panasonic's camera batteries are also great.
+The battery of this camera is also great.
 With a full charge, I was able to use it for an entire day (around 350 photos were taken).
-However, as batteries are charged while it’s inside the camera, extra or sub batteries might be a wise choice in the long run.
+However, as the battery is charged while it’s inside the camera, an extra battery might be a wise choice in the long run.

 7. Leica Q2